KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 -  an immediate perception of a phenomena distribution over a geographical area,

--  interactivity, • multivariate analysis,
+-  interactivity, â€¢ multivariate analysis,

 -  temporal snapshots.